 Notes

 - Molasses - What kind of molasses you ask?
 You're going to want to use a medium or dark molasses.
-The light has a bit to mild of a flavor and blackstrap molasses is too strong and on the bitter side.
-That being said if the light or blackstrap kinds are the ones you prefer you can use them.
+The light has a bit too mild of a flavor and blackstrap molasses is too strong and on the bitter side.
+That being said, if the light or blackstrap kinds are the ones you prefer, you can use them.
 Grandma's brand is my favorite.

 - Shortening - Many people prefer not to use shortening.
-For me, I don't feel bad about using it one in a while but people always ask, can I substitute butter for shortening in this recipe?
+I don't feel bad about using it once in a while, but people always ask, can I substitute butter for shortening in this recipe?
 The purpose of shortening in this recipe is to add a fat that will maintain the cookie structure so they don't spread and flatten as well as not interfere with the molasses flavor.
 Butter both alters the flavor result and causes them to spread too thin.
-You could however, substitute a very solid coconut oil if you absolutely insist.
-The cookies may still spread a little thinner than the ideal but it's a better alternative than butter.
+You could; however, substitute a very solid coconut oil if you absolutely insist.
+The cookies may still spread a little thinner than the ideal, but it's a better alternative than butter.

 - Nutritional Disclaimer